Blog

 If a company’s existing suppliers are at too much risk, or even in violation, to provide contractual assurances, companies will need to show that they’ve taken steps to help.
 That help can come in a few different ways, but companies will need to know enough about their suppliers to choose the most effective approach.

 For example, you’ll need to know the financial status of entities in your value network so that you can evaluate whether direct financing or extending more generous payment terms could help.
-The directive suggests several financial options for supporting a supplier while they are restructuring to meet compliance guidelines.
+The Directive suggests several financial options for supporting a supplier while they are restructuring to meet compliance guidelines.

-Monitoring and reporting
+Monitoring

 If a company identifies a high-risk or actual violation in its value network, it should take appropriate measures to bring those to an end.
 Those include documenting measures taken to verify internal compliance with the code of conduct and how they extend that code to their value networks.